-Our expert panellists will discuss the geographical and historical threads linking Britain to Islamic worlds, the significance of material culture in telling these stories, and the ways in which these narratives enrich wider understandings of place and history.
+Our expert panellists will discuss the geographical and historical threads linking Britain to Islamic worlds, the significance of material culture in telling these stories, and how Islamic heritage is being documented in Britain today.

 Booking information